Support for HE students

 Higher Education Progression Bursary

-A bursary of up to £900 will be allocated to students who study a Level 3 course with City of Bristol College in the academic year 2019/20 and enrol on the first year of one of the following specified higher education courses at the college starting in September 2020:
+A bursary will be allocated to students who study an eligible full Level 3 course with City of Bristol College and enrol on the first year of eligible higher education courses.

 The bursary excludes all students where their course fees are paid by a sponsor (e.g. employer).
 Acceptance of the bursary will be taken as the acceptance of all of the above terms and conditions.

-To apply for the bursary, download the Higher Education Bursary Progression Form (doc)
+To apply for the bursary, complete the Higher Education Progression Bursary Application Form.

 You can also speak to your head of department to find out more information.